dominicfarr/minima_guides/minima_ec2/index.md

 ---
 # Running a Minima Node on AWS EC2 Resource

-There are [<span>many ways</span>](https://docs.minima.global/docs/runanode/get_started) to run a Minima Node.
+There are [many ways](https://docs.minima.global/docs/runanode/get_started) to run a Minima Node.
 This document will describe how to run a node using AWS EC2 Resource.
 I’ll walk through the steps for someone with basic or limited AWS knowledge.

 ```md
 Yes I see the irony [or over engineering 👀] of running a tiny, highly distributed, technology like Minima on a highly centralised service like AWS 😲